 A shared markup vocabulary makes it easier for webmasters to decide on a markup schema and get the maximum benefit for their efforts.
 So, in the spirit of sitemaps.org, search engines have come together to provide a shared collection of schemas that webmasters can use.

-“That makes some sense, I guess, but how does Schema Data Markup (structured data markup, rich snippets) work exactly?”
+“That makes some sense, but how does Schema Data Markup (structured data markup, rich snippets) work exactly?”

 Glad you asked.
-When you apply scheme data markup to an HTML page, it alerts the search engines of specifics as to how to treat the page and what to do with the information on it.
+When you apply scheme data markup to an HTML page, it alerts the search engines of specifics on how to treat the page and what to do with its information.
 As with other markup formats, schema microdata is applied to the content of a page to define precisely what it is and how it should be treated.
-There are some types of schema data markups you can add to a page’s HTML code, all slightly different but with critical functions for a page.
+There are some schema data markups you can add to a page’s HTML code, all slightly different but with critical functions for a page.

-There’s a specific hierarchy one must adhere to when inserting schema data markup or structured data markup into their pages HTML code.
-We snagged the following screenshot from the Google Developer blog that gives us a few examples of Schema Data markup for different types of businesses with different needs.
+One must adhere to a specific hierarchy when inserting schema or structured data markup into their page’s HTML code.
+We snagged the following screenshot from the Google Developer blog that gives us a few examples of Schema Data markup for different types of businesses with additional needs.

 As far as how to implement schema data markup, it’s a fairly intensive process.
-You’ll find that schema markup has to be added manually to each page.
+You’ll find schema markup must be manually added to each page.
 If you have a site of thousands and thousands of pages, settle in for a long night of work.
-Smaller sites are at an advantage given they have fewer pages to markup.
+Smaller areas are at an advantage, given they have fewer pages to markup.
 Follow the steps outlined in Schema.org Getting Started page to get started.
-When you think you’ve got your schema markup all set, head to Google’s Structured Data Markup Testing Tool (Google structured data markup helper) and make sure everything is working correctly.
+When you think you’ve got your schema markup all set, head to Google’s Structured Data Markup Testing Tool (Google structured data markup helper) and ensure everything works correctly.

 Schema Data Markup and SEO

-Implementing schema data helps a search engine crawler understand what’s happening on your site in a more efficient and precise manner and enhances your internet marketing efforts.
-It’s not the easy fix (not just because it has to be done page-by-page), but it is a step in the right direction for your site.
+Implementing schema data helps a search engine crawler understand what’s happening on your site more efficiently and precisely and enhances your internet marketing efforts.
+It’s not an easy fix (not just because it has to be done page-by-page), but it is a step in the right direction for your site.

 Further, you don’t have to add structured markup language to every page on your site.
-(All webmasters with huge sites can breathe a sigh a relief.)
+(All webmasters with huge sites can breathe a sigh of relief.)
 No. Not every page needs to be marked up.
-However, the more pages you do add schema data markup to, the clearer your overall site message becomes to Google and other search engines.
+However, the more pages you add schema data markup to, the more precise your overall site message becomes to Google and other search engines.
 And that’s a good thing regarding relevancy and interpretation of content.

 The rundown on Schema Data Markup (structured data markup, rich snippets)